 Since the problematic PC is not booting up at present, you need to prepare another working computer for data recovery.
 You can borrow one from your friends if necessary.

-Step 3: Recover data from the hard drive you pull out.
+Step 3: Recover lost data from the hard drive you pull out.

 Step 4: When the lost files are found, you can double-click it and preview the scanning results to check if the files are recoverable.
 After making sure the files are not corrupt, you can select these files you need and click Recover to get them back.